tito-arch/BABC-2/content/posts/how-to-detect-ai-generated-content.md

-title = "5 best AI Content Detectors to Spot and Combat AI generated text" [cover] alt = "5 best AI Content Detectors to Spot and Combat AI generated text" caption = "" image = "/uploads/generativeai.jpeg"
+title = "5 best AI Content Detectors to Spot and Combat AI generated text" [cover] alt = "5 best AI Content Detectors to Spot and Combat AI generated text" caption = "image credits: Metaroids.com" image = "/uploads/the-future-of-chatgpt-content-how-ai-detection-tools-are-shaping-the-landscape.webp"

 +++
 According to Google's Webmaster guidelines, ai generated text, lacks human touch and hence will be degraded and marked as spam.
 Google is the world's first-stop site for people searching for answers.